sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

   );
 ```

-Inside _src/Routes.js_, we also have a component called
+Inside _Routes.js_, we also have a component called
 _RouteComponentRenderer_, which has four important jobs:

 - Calling loadData function, if those have been defined in